dekorateio/dekorate/design.md

 ### Configurator

-A `configurator` is a visitor that visits parts of the `configuration` with the purpose of performing minor changes / updates.
+A `configurator` is a visitor that visits parts of the `config` with the purpose of performing minor changes / updates.

 | Configurator           | Target              | Description                                                                   |